The 10 Best Companies to Invest in Now

-These undervalued stocks of high-quality companies are attractive investments today.
+The stocks of these high-quality companies look cheap today.

-Regardless of where interest rates and the economy are headed, investors may want to own companies that offer some sense of certainty in terms of cash flows and company fundamentals.
+Regardless of where the markets are headed, investors may want to own companies that offer some sense of certainty in terms of cash flows and company fundamentals.
 That’s where Morningstar’s Best Companies to Own list comes in.
-The companies that make up this list—131 in total—have significant competitive advantages.
+The companies on this list have significant competitive advantages.
 We believe the best companies have predictable cash flows and are run by management teams that have a history of making smart capital-allocation decisions.

-But the best firms aren’t always the best stocks to buy.
+But the best companies aren’t always the best stocks to buy now.
 How much an investor pays to own a company—best or otherwise—is important, too.
-So, here we’re focusing on the 10 best companies with the most undervalued stock prices today.
+So, here we’re focusing on the companies with the most undervalued stock prices today.

-The 10 most undervalued stocks from our Best Companies to Own list, as of Aug.
-29, 2023, were:
+The 10 most undervalued stocks from our Best Companies to Own list as of May 26, 2026, were:

 - Yum China YUMC